folio-org/raml-module-builder/README.md

 ## Estimated totalRecords

 RMB adds a `totalRecords` field to result sets.
-It contains an estimation how many records were matching if paging parameters were set to `offset` = 0 and `limit` = unlimited.
+For `limit = 0` it contains the exact value, otherwise an estimation how many records were matching if paging parameters were set to `offset` = 0 and `limit` = unlimited.

-It uses this algorithm:
+For estimation it uses this algorithm:

 1. Run "EXPLAIN SELECT" to get an estimation from PostgreSQL.
 2. If this is greater than 4*1000 return it and stop.